KevinJohnsonDev/TSQLAnalyzer/README.md

 You can submit a pull request with a different branch or file a bug report.

-If you submit a pull request, please ensure that the current set of tests pass or it will not be merged
+If you submit a pull request, please ensure that the current set of tests pass or it will not be merged.